If you love Clair Obscur: Expedition 33, watch these 33 obscure French films next

-Clair Obscur: Expedition 33 has been out for a week and the critics agree: it is very, very French.
+Clair Obscur: Expedition 33 is out now and the critics agree: it is very, very French.

 While Sandfall Interactive’s RPG has been praised for its inventive storytelling and stylish visuals, its country of origin has also become a point of fascination for players.
 Clair Obscur is proudly French, packed with visual references to the country’s rich art history.
 If your playthrough has you eager to learn more about other media that paints a portrait of the culture, allow me to welcome you to the world of French cinema.
 There, you’ll find a storied history of eccentric, rule-breaking films that can be tender, unpredictable, and human.
 If you love the way Clair Obscur: Expedition 33 reimagines the RPG genre in a fresh way, you may be able to appreciate how French filmmakers have done the same with movies for over a decade.